 The cost of a PPC campaign can vary quite a bit depending on the details involved.
 On average, though, small and midsize companies can expect to pay $9,000 to $10,000 per month on these ads.

 Keeping an eye on your analytics is essential when it comes to determining the success of your ads.
-When you’re running a PPC campaign, Google will track various datasets related to each ad, and those analyses are then organized into simple reports that display how many clicks the ad gets, as well as how many lead conversions resulted from the ads.
+When you’re running a PPC campaign, Google will track various datasets related to each ad.
+Those analyses are then organized into simple reports that display how many clicks the ad gets, as well as how many lead conversions resulted from the ads.

 If PPC ads didn’t work, their market presence would be virtually nonexistent.
 PPC ads can account for almost half of a page’s clicks, and furthermore, when a person clicks one of these ads, they’re twice as likely to make a purchase than they would be if they found the website organically.